Fox's '24' returns in shorter form, tailored for today's TV habits

 "You want to sit and watch it in real-time, you want to talk about it on social media," Adgate said.
 "The ads can't be zapped.
 There's a tremendous amount of upside."

-Networks have also tried their hands at special live programming and limited-run series to draw in viewers.
+Networks have also tried their hands at special live programing and limited-run series to draw in viewers.

 Fox's own cable network FX recently launched the event series "Fargo," starring Hollywood actors Billy Bob Thornton and Martin Freeman, as a reimagining of the Oscar-winning 1996 film.
 It drew a respectable 2.7 million viewers live, but added 1.8 million in DVR viewers over a three-day span.